scala/docs.scala-lang/_overviews/toolkit/sttp-variable-urls.md

 {% include markdown.html path="_markdown/install-sttp.md" %}

-## Dynamic URLs
+## URLs from variables
 You will often find yourself in a situation where the address you want to make a request to has some changing parts.
-For example, `https://example.com/john` may be a page about someone called John, but you want to be able to check out people with different names
+For example, `https://example.com/john` may be a page about someone called John, but you want to be able to check out people with different names.

 ## The `uri` operator
 The `uri` operator (e.g. in `uri"https://example.com/"`) allows you to safely create a web address, also called URI.